History of Mar del Plata: The last U-boats and other World War II stories

 Another World War II related action was the interception of the German steamer Erlangen by the British cruiser HMS Newcastle 36 hours after sailing from Mar del Plata with a cargo of tungsten and molybdenum on July 23, 1941.
 The vessel was scuttled by her crew.

-From a wide point of view, the Second World War was an opportunity for the port of Mar del Plata to increase its commercial activities and for its incipient fishing industry to export much-needed shark liver oil to Allied countries.
+From a wide point of view, World War II was an opportunity for the port of Mar del Plata to increase its commercial activities and for its incipient fishing industry to export much-needed shark liver oil to Allied countries.
 During the war Mar del Plata, like all of Argentina, suffered from a severe shortage of materials such as fuel and metals.

 Crisis and recovery (1970–2000s)

 The 1970s and 1980s showed some decline.
 Newer resorts became more and more attractive for so-called alternative tourism, and the high-profile visitors of the past shifted their attention to the beaches of Uruguay and Brazil.
 The success of each summer season hinged on the financial fluctuations of the currency, amid periods of inflation and crisis that discouraged the middle-class from investing in Mar del Plata.
 As a result of internal immigration from depressed regions of the country, the first villas miseria (shanty towns) made their appearance in these decades.

 By contrast, these years marked the taking-off for the fishing industry and the birth of metal-mechanics factories.
 The Nacional University was also founded in 1975.
 In 1978, the town hosted some matches for the football (soccer) FIFA World Cup 1978 organized by Argentina.
 The Stadium José Maria Minella was specially built for the occasion.